FD Calculator

 Cumulative FD

-In a cumulative FD, the interest you earn is added back to the principal at each compounding interval (monthly, quarterly, half-yearly, or yearly).
-This leads to compounding, where you earn interest on interest.
-The entire maturity amount (principal + interest) is paid at the end of the tenure.
-This option is ideal for long-term wealth accumulation.
+Interest is added back to the principal at each compounding interval (monthly, quarterly, half-yearly, or yearly).
+This leads to compounding — you earn interest on interest.
+The entire maturity amount (principal + interest) is paid at the end.
+Ideal for long-term wealth accumulation.

 Non-cumulative FD

-In a non-cumulative FD, the interest is not re-invested.
-Instead, it is paid out to you periodically (monthly, quarterly, half-yearly, or annually).
-This is useful if you want regular income from your FD, for example during retirement.
-The principal amount remains constant throughout the tenure.
+Interest is not re-invested.
+Instead, it is paid out periodically (monthly, quarterly, half-yearly, or annually).
+The principal remains constant throughout the tenure.
+Ideal for regular income needs like retirement or monthly expenses.

 The FD calculator lets you choose FD type and frequency and instantly see the maturity value or periodic payout.